 Clough and Driver (1986:489) reports similar findings of common patterns of conceptual frameworks from their investigation into understanding of some scientific concepts.
-They further suggest that it is possible for educators to anticipate some of the present in students of a common frameworks likely to be particular age group.
-According to Biggs (1985) the data encountered during learning is encoded at various levels.
-The topmost of these levels is determined by the existing HCS Structure) of the student.It is (Hypothetical Cognitive important for teachers to familiarize themselves with these patterns of conceptual frameworks which exist in the minds of their pupils to facilitate learning as a more pleasant experience.
+They further suggest that it is possible for educators to anticipate some of the be present in students of a common frameworks likely to According to Biggs (1985) the data particular age group.
+NIVERS Y of the encountered during learning is encoded at various levels.
+The topmost of these levels is determined by the existing HCS (Hypothetical Cognitive Structure) of the student.
+It is important for teachers to familiarize themselves with these patterns of conceptual frameworks which exist in the minds of their pupils to facilitate learning as a more pleasant experience.